Shiva-Gangadhar/Quiz-App/README.md

 - End Page: Shows after the maximum number of questions is completed.
   - Username Input: Allows users to enter their username.
   - Save Button: Saves the score with the username to local storage.
-  - High Scores Button: Navigates back to the high scores page.
   - Play Again Button: Restarts the quiz.